Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_3_plan.md

 Week 2, Day 3 expands upon the idea of digital editions as text processing
                 pipelines.
 After a short recap of day 2, we continue with the step normalization.
 We will show how these two pipeline stages prepare texts for automated collation.
-The process of automated collation is also discussed from a modeling perspective (GM).
+The process of automated collation is also discussed from a modeling perspective (with the Gothenburg Model).
                 Participants learn that their research goals and questions influence the computational pipelines.